Nuisance call bosses face crackdown

 The proposals also won support from the marketing industry.

-The Direct Marketing Association said it had long supported personal liability.
+The Direct Marketing Association, which represents official telemarketing firms, said it had long supported personal liability.

 John Mitchison, the DMA's director of policy and compliance, said: "It should come as no surprise that individuals willing to skirt the law when it suits them are also ready to do the same to avoid paying their debts.